 According to the Pesticide Control and Management Act (Act 528, 1996) 'no person shall import, export, manufacture, advertise, distribute, sell or use pesticides in Ghana unless the pesticide has been registered by the Environmental Protection Agency(EPA) in accordance with the Act'.
-The EPA is thus the lead authority in pesticide management but performs this role by liaising with other agencies such as the Plant Protection and Regulatory Services (PPRSD) of Ministry of Food and Agriculture that regulates agricultural pesticides.
-As such approved agricultural pesticides may be obtained from PPRSD that is a member of the Board of the FDB (see contact information at end of this report).
+The EPA is the lead authority in pesticide management and performs this role by liaising with other agencies such as the Plant Protection and Regulatory Services (PPRSD) of Ministry of Food and Agriculture that regulates and approves agricultural pesticides.
+The PPRSD is also a member of the Board of the FDB and assist the FDB in regulatory activities.